Ladrillo/ketchup/readme.md

 npx @ladrillo/ketchup foo-branch
 ```

 If no branch name is provided, "lecture" is used.
+This is the branch Ketchup will push to, and students can reset to.

 If Ketchup is closed during the demo, you can continue where you left off by running: